 Long-Term Incentive Awards.
 The Compensation Committee believes long-term incentive compensation is one of the most crucial elements of its compensation program.
-As part of 2019 compensation, effective December 2018 the Compensation Committee awarded to Messrs.
+As part of 2020 compensation, effective December 2019, the Compensation Committee awarded to Messrs.
 Lamp, Pytosh, and Landreth and Mses.
-Jackson and Buhrig incentive units of 39,652; 11,314; 13,640, 13,799, and 15,861, respectively, which incentive units vest in one-third increments each December following the date of award, subject to the terms and conditions of the award agreement, with payout in cash based on the average closing price of a common share of CVR Energy for the ten trading days preceding vesting.
-Incentive units denominated in CVR Energy common shares were selected by the Compensation Committee to ensure an equity vehicle that represented the value and significance of the Company's combined refining and fertilizer segments' revenue and operational complexity.
+Jackson and Buhrig incentive units of 32,737; 9,620; 11,589, 11,960, and 13,422, respectively, which incentive units vest in one-third increments each December following the date of award, subject to the terms and conditions of the award agreement, with payout in cash based on the average closing price of a common share of CVR Energy for the ten trading days preceding vesting.
+Incentive units denominated in CVR Energy common shares were selected by the Compensation Committee to ensure an equity vehicle that represented the value and significance of the Company's combined petroleum and fertilizer segments' revenue and operational complexity.
+Effective December 2019, the UAN Committee awarded to Mr. Pytosh 191,930 phantom units of CVR Partners, as part of his 2020 compensation, which phantom units vest ratably over three years, subject to the terms and conditions of the award agreement.

 Equity Ownership Requirements.
-CVR Energy has not established equity ownership requirements for its executive officers, and all long-term incentive or phantom awards, as applicable (including those issued in connection with the CVI LTIP, under the long-term incentive plan of CVR Refining (the "CVRR LTIP"), and under the long-term incentive plan of CVR Partners (the "UAN LTIP")) are generally settled in cash.
+CVR Energy has not established equity ownership requirements for its executive officers, and all long-term incentive or phantom awards, as applicable (including those issued in connection with the CVI LTIP, and under the UAN LTIP) are generally settled in cash.
 The Compensation Committee believes that cash-settled awards provide the CEO and the executive officers with a more attractive compensation package and are less burdensome for the Company to administer than equity-settled awards.
 Additionally, equity-settled compensation in the form of CVR Energy common stock or common units of CVR Partners would dilute the ownership interests of existing stockholders.